 Imagine if a Whippet turned into a cat—and, along the way, it decided to get a perm.
-That’s the overall look of a Cornish Rex, a rangy feline with curly fur that originally hails from Cornwall in southwest England.
-Here are eight facts about the kitty, which was named America’s 12th most popular cat by the Cat Fanciers’ Association (CFA) in 2014 [PDF].
+That’s the overall look of a Cornish rex, a rangy feline with curly fur that originally hails from Cornwall in southwest England.
+Here are eight facts about the adorably unusual cat breed.

 In 1950, a woman named Nina Ennismore who lived in Cornwall, England, discovered that her domestic British shorthair had given birth to a quirky-looking male kitten with tightly curled fur.
 As the cat grew older, he also developed big, bat-like ears, and a lithe frame reminiscent of an English Greyhound.

 Rumors swirled that radiation from the local tin mines had caused the kitten’s odd appearance.
 However, Ennismore, who named the kitty Kallibunker, consulted with a geneticist, who told her that Kallibunker’s odd appearance stemmed from a genetic mutation, and recommended that she breed him back with his mother to perpetuate the look.
-Kallibunker sired more curly-haired kittens, and voila—a new breed was born.
-Since Ennismore also bred curly-haired Rex rabbits, she decided to name her cats the Cornish Rex in honor of their bunny counterparts and place of origin.
+Kallibunker sired more curly-haired kittens, and a new breed was born.
+Since Ennismore also bred curly-haired rex rabbits, she decided to name her cats the Cornish rex in honor of their bunny counterparts and place of origin.

-Scientists from the Lyons Feline Genetics Research Laboratory have discovered the recessive mutation that’s responsible for the Cornish Rex’s tightly curled coat.
+Scientists from the Lyons Feline Genetics Research Laboratory have discovered the recessive mutation that’s responsible for the Cornish rex’s tightly curled coat.
 The mutation reportedly affects the function of a gene that’s responsible for hair formation and maintenance.
-The researchers are working on an official paper detailing their findings, and they also offer a DNA test so that Cornish Rex breeders can confirm that all cats they mate carry this particular gene.
+The researchers also offer a DNA test so Cornish rex breeders can confirm that all cats they mate carry this particular gene.